edasaur/PokemonTypes/README.md

+PokemonTypes
+====
 This will be a reference graph for Pokemon weaknesses and strengths.
-More to come later.